 The market has become increasingly unaffordable and difficult for lower-income home buyers due to a variety of factors including a shrinking inventory of market-rate and affordable homes, competition from buyers bidding on the same house, and a credit market that has made it difficult for many potential homebuyers to obtain financing.
 This tight market was exacerbated by the October 2017 wildfires; although rebuilding of the 3,000 homes lost in the disaster is ongoing, the lack of affordable rental and homeownership opportunities is still impacted by higher demand for the limited inventory of homes.
-Despite these factors, the City hopes to continue homeownership activities.
-The City received a settlement from PG&E from the 2017 fires and has allocated \$2 million towards a downpayment assistance program that for first-time homebuyers.
+Despite these factors, the City hopes to continue homeownership activities including partnerships with organizations like Burbank Housing Development Corporation, however, because of the challenges noted herein, the City has prioritized limited financial resources for affordable rental housing.